matsuand/docs.docker.jp/docker-hub/publish/publish.md

 ## Permitted content and support options

 * Content that runs on Docker Enterprise may be published on Docker Hub under a Verified Publisher profile.
-This content may also qualify to become a Docker Certified Container or Plugin image, and thus backed by collaborative Docker/Publisher support.
+This content may also qualify to become a Docker Certified Container or Plugin image, and thus become backed by collaborative Docker/Publisher support.

 * Content that runs on the Docker Community may be published in Docker Hub, but is not supported by Docker nor is it eligible to become Certified.

-* Content that requires a non Certified Infrastructure environment may not be published.
+* Content that requires a non-Certified Infrastructure environment may not be published.